ampproject/amphtml/ads/README.md

 It's encouraged to have multiple examples to cover different use cases.

-Please verify your ad is fully functioning, for example, you will want to click your ad.
-We do see bugs reported for ad not clickable.
+Please verify your ad is fully functioning, for example, by clicking on an ad.
+We have seen bugs reported for ads not being clickable, which was due to incorrectly appended content divs.

 ### Tests